torvalds/linux/Documentation/arch/powerpc/eeh-pci-error-recovery.rst

 PCI hotplug tools to remove and replace the dead card.

-Current PPC64 Linux EEH Implementation
+Current PPC64 GNU/Linux EEH Implementation
 --------------------------------------
 At this time, a generic EEH recovery mechanism has been implemented, so that individual device drivers do not need to be modified to support